 The link between gum disease and heart disease

 While there is still no concrete evidence that one ailment correlates to the other, it is often observed that in many patients with who have heart disease, gum disease is also present.
 The correlation could be attributed to the fact that people who take care of their physical health, and therefore prevent heart disease, also take care of their teeth.
+The link is not just heart disease, but finding autoimmune diseases linked to gum health.
 The correlation could go beyond that though.
 One thing is for sure though, a healthy mouth can certainly promote overall better health.

 Mouth or tongue sores